 - Premium: The premium is the annual or semi-annual amount you pay for your insurance.
 For most types of policies, policies and premiums are based on a full year.
-In the case of auto insurance, many insurers have move to 6-month policies, which allows insurance companies to be more nimble in regard to adjusting rates and, if appropriate, non-renewing policyholders.
+In the case of auto insurance, many insurers have moved to 6-month policies, which allows insurance companies to be more nimble in regard to adjusting rates and, if appropriate, non-renewing policyholders.
 Most insurers allow policyholders to split their premium into monthly payments.

 - Deductible: The deductible is the part of the insurance claim paid by the insured.
-Deductibles can be either a flat amount, like $500 or $1000, or deductibles can be a percentage of a coverage amount.
+Deductibles can be a flat amount, such as $500 or $1000.
+Alternatively, deductibles can be a percentage of a coverage amount.
 For example, a home policy might use a two percent deductible for certain claim types.
-Home and auto insurance, there are separate deductibles for different types of coverage in the policy.
-Your auto collision coverage and your auto comprehensive coverage both have their own deductible.
+Home and auto insurance both use separate deductibles for different types of coverage in the policy.
+For instance, your auto collision coverage and your auto comprehensive coverage both have their own deductible.

-- Coinsurance: Coinsurance may be a familiar term to you from its common use in health insurance, where it’s commonly used.
+- Coinsurance: The term coinsurance may be familiar to you from its common use in health insurance.
 In other types of personal insurance, coinsurance can be a concern if the rebuild or replacement cost differs dramatically from the insured value.
 A home insured for less than 80 percent of its rebuild cost can be subject to coinsurance, meaning you pay a percentage of the claim.
 For example, in a covered claim for a home insured to 50 percent of its rebuild cost, you would pay 50 percent of the claim, as well as the deductible.

-- Actual Cash Value: In the insurance world, there are two basic ways that you can be compensated for a loss.
-The first of these, commonly used with auto insurance and with personal property coverage on home insurance policies, is called Actual Cash Value (ACV), which pays based on a depreciated value due to wear and tear as well as age.
+- Actual Cash Value: In the insurance world, there are two primary ways that you can be compensated for a loss.
+The first of these, commonly used with auto insurance and with personal property coverage on home insurance policies, is called Actual Cash Value (ACV), which pays based on a depreciated value for insured property.

-- Exclusion: Exclusions are specific risks that are not covered by your insurance policy.
-Some real-world examples include floods or land movement on a home insurance policy — or damage caused by drag racing on an auto insurance policy.
-Neglect and intentional damage by the insured are also excluded.
+- Exclusion: An exclusion describes a specific risk not covered by your insurance policy.
+Some real-world examples include floods or land movement on a home insurance policy or damage caused by drag racing on an auto insurance policy.
+Neglect and intentional damage by the insured are also commonly listed as exclusions.

-Because insurance is governed at the state level, minimum coverage amounts and coverage options vary for each state, but most of the coverages themselves are substantially similar.
-The meaningful difference is found in how a policy handles medical coverage if you are injured by an automobile.
+Because insurance is governed at the state level, minimum required coverage amounts and coverage options vary for each state.
+But most of the coverages themselves are substantially similar.
+The most meaningful difference is found in how each state’s policy handles medical coverage if you are injured by an automobile.

 Auto Liability Coverage